Vegetarian Tikka Masala Wrap starts with a soft, warm pita filled with Indian-spiced chickpeas, crisp veggies, and a flavorful cilantro-mint sauce.

 Instructions

-• HEADS-UP: Turmeric can dye surfaces and sheet pans, so be careful/aware using this spice.
-To avoid the coloring on sheet pan, line pan with parchment paper.
-We haven't had a problem with it dying our air fryer, but it could happen.
+• Turmeric can dye surfaces and sheet pans, so be aware when using this spice.
+To avoid coloring a sheet pan, line it with parchment paper.
+I haven’t had a problem with it dying the air fryer, but it could happen.

-• PREP: See Note 2 for air frying directions; otherwise, preheat the oven to 400 degrees F (200 C).
-Drain and rinse chickpeas and then dry in a salad spinner or with paper towels (wet chickpeas won't roast as nicely).
-Generously grease a sheet pan (I use a 15x21-inch pan) with cooking spray.
+• See note 2 for air frying directions; otherwise, preheat oven to 400°F (200°C).
+Drain and rinse chickpeas and dry in a salad spinner or with paper towels (wet chickpeas won’t roast as nicely).
+Generously grease a sheet pan (I use a 15×21-inch pan) with cooking spray.

-• CHICKPEAS: Add chickpeas to the prepared sheet pan.
-Drizzle on oil, add all the seasonings (and sugar if using).
-With your hands, toss everything until well coated (there are a lot of spices -- this is intended); spread the chickpeas out in an even layer (not overlapping) on the tray.
-Roast for 18-22 minutes, shaking the tray at the halfway mark.
-(We like them best at 20 minutes.)
-Roast until they're crisp, but not hard.
+• Add chickpeas to the prepared sheet pan.
+Drizzle on oil and add all seasonings (and sugar if using).
+With your hands, toss everything until well coated (there are a lot of spices—this is intended).
+Spread chickpeas in an even layer (not overlapping) on the tray.
+Roast 18–22 minutes, shaking the tray halfway through.
+(I like them best at 20 minutes.)
+Roast until they’re crisp but not hard.
 Remove and set aside.

-• SAUCE: Meanwhile, add the sauce ingredients to a small food processor or blender.
-Season to taste with salt, I add a heaping 1/4 teaspoon.
-Blend until smooth and then transfer to a covered container and refrigerate until ready to use.
+• Meanwhile, zest and juice lime(s) to get 1/2 teaspoon zest and 2-1/2 tablespoons juice.
+Add zest and juice to a small food processor or blender along with all sauce ingredients.
+Season to taste with salt; I add a heaping 1/4 teaspoon.
+Blend until smooth, then transfer to a covered container and refrigerate until ready to use.

-• ASSEMBLY: Char 4 pitas/naans (optional -- see note 3).
-Chop the lettuce and add to a large bowl.
+• Char 4 pitas/naans (optional, see note 3).
+Chop lettuce and add to a large bowl.
 Toss with about 1/3 cup of the sauce until well coated.
-Divide saucy lettuce between the 4 charred pitas and top each pita with 1/4th of the chickpeas.
-Add any veggies you'd like (Note 1) on top.
-Drizzle some more sauce on everything and enjoy promptly!
-These are messy and the chickpeas fall out -- so serve with a fork to help scoop what falls out back into the pitas!
+Divide saucy lettuce between the 4 charred pitas and top each with 1/4 of the chickpeas.
+Add any veggies you’d like (see note 1) on top.
+Drizzle more sauce on everything and enjoy promptly!
+These are messy and the chickpeas fall out—so serve with a fork to help scoop what falls out back into the pitas!

 Video